 Because these products double as wheelchairs, it is important that they have a place to rest the legs and feet when the elderly person is riding.

 Otherwise, their feet can get caught in the wheels or drag along the ground.
 This is both uncomfortable and unsafe.

 But, these legrests and footrests also need to be out of the way when the senior is walking with it in “rollator mode.”

 Fortunately, the models I will recommend below have legrests that fold out of the way when they aren’t being used.

-It is important that the rollator fits the senior properly.
-Find a model that has adjustable height handles.
+Choose a model with adjustable handle height.
 This allows them to be raised or lowered so that the user isn’t bent over or putting too much stress on their upper body.

 Note that, for safety, these products are designed to be used with the senior facing forward.
 Occasionally, I see these being used backward with the patient facing towards the rear.
 This is unsafe and, even, a little awkward looking.

 When comparing, think about where the user will be while you are changing it over.
 Most of these do require the patient to be standing or sitting somewhere else.

 This is because a part needs to be moved or accessory parts like footrests need to be installed.